Should I Complete Optional College Essays?

 College Transitions’ final thoughts

 For serious applicants, completing optional components of your applications are about as optional as brushing your teeth.
-The ramifications of not doing the latter are demonstrated quite aptly by another former commander-in-chief, Woodrow Wilson.
 Likewise, leaving optional fields blank on college applications, especially at competitive institutions, will undoubtedly decay your prospects of winning the admissions game.

 As T.S.
 Eliot once said: